waleedd32/SimpleContactCRUD/README.md

 ## Description

-This project is a contact management application built with ReactJS and Vite for the frontend and ExpressJS with MongoDB for the backend.
-It allows users to add, edit, delete, and view contact details such as name, email, and mobile number.
+Simple Contact is a web application designed to manage contacts efficiently.
+Users can add, edit, delete, and view contact information, including name, email, mobile number, country, address, and gender.
+This project demonstrates full-stack development capabilities using ReactJS, Express, MongoDB, and Node.js.

 ## Features

-- Add new contacts
+- Create Contact: Add new contact details to the database.
-- Edit existing contacts
-- Delete contacts
-- View a list of all contacts
+- Read Contacts: View a list of all saved contacts.
+- Update Contact: Edit details of existing contacts.
+- Delete Contact: Remove contact information from the database.

+## Features

+- Front-end: ReactJS
+- Back-end: Node.js, Express
+- Database: MongoDB
+- Others: axios for API requests, cors for cross-origin resource sharing, mongoose for object data modeling (ODM), dotenv for environment variable management.

 (Currently working on implementing additional features and improving the UI/UX.)